Fold catastrophe in breaking waves: Introduction

 More recently, \cite{BoettgerJFM2023} identified a robust energetic signature of breaking inception by numerically solving for nonlinear wave packets under various forcing conditions, including cases with surface tension.
 They found an energetic~\emph{hotspot} on the forward face of the crest where the kinetic energy density attains its maximum~\citep{Boettger2024}.
 Crest breaking invariably occurred when the kinetic energy growth rate, measured at this hotspot, exceeded a critical threshold.
-This threshold, apparently dependent on the wave generation method, reflects an excessive convergence of kinetic energy at the crest that a wave cannot sustain. \cite{BoettgerJFM2023,BoettgerPRF2024} analyzed the geometric and kinematic properties of this energetic inception point finding a weakly dependence from how waves are generated or forced.
+This threshold, apparently dependent on the wave generation method, reflects an excessive convergence of kinetic energy at the crest that a wave cannot sustain. \cite{BoettgerJFM2023,BoettgerPRF2024} analyzed the geometric and kinematic properties of this energetic inception point finding a weak dependence on how waves are generated or forced.

 In contrast, \cite{McAllister2023} performed numerical simulations of $2$D inviscid, and irrotational water waves in the absence of surface tension.
 By tracking the surface point of maximum inflection, they found that the minimum local interface slope $m_{b} = \tan(\pi/6) \approx 0.5774$ at that point separates breaking from non-breaking waves.
 This threshold corresponds to an angle of $30^\circ$, matching the limiting steepness derived by~\cite{Stokes1847}.
 However, this threshold is not universal, as it strongly depends on how the waves are forced~\citep{duncan1983JFMbreaking}.
-Indeed, \cite{Boettger2025} noted that the critical slope~$m_b$ varies in the presence of surface tension and close to an angle of~$60^\circ$.
+Indeed, \cite{Boettger2025} noted that the critical slope~$m_b$ varies in the presence of surface tension and can reach angles approaching~$60^\circ$.
 They showed that surface tension effects are significant as the wave crest approaches its maximum steepness.
 For the steepest non-breaking waves, this manifests as a bulge on the crest tip that increases the local interface angle.

 A theoretical effort to explain the wave breaking phenomenon is related to the superharmonic instability of periodic Stokes waves~\citep{LonguetHigginsSuperHarm1978,Creedon_Deconinck_Trichtchenko_2022,DeconinckStokes2023, berti2024infinitely}.
 Recent studies have investigated the emergence of breaking water waves in deep water induced by perturbations to unstable Stokes waves~\citep{MansarBridges2025SHInstability,DeconinckStokes2023}, originally studied by~\cite{Cokelet1978}.
 In this regard, \cite{FedeleJFM2014} considered the dynamics of the compact Dyachenko-Zakharov~(cDZ) equation for unidirectional deep-water waves, a third-order model derived from the Euler equations~\citep{cDZ2011}.
 Perturbations to superharmonically unstable uniform wave trains of the cDZ equation in deep water evolve according to a modified Korteweg–de Vries equation, suggesting a possible primordial mechanism conducive to wave breaking, inherited from the Euler equations~\citep{FedeleJFM2014}.